-Pareto's economic principle is gaining increasing acceptance to multi-objective optimization problems.
-In minimization problems a solution vector is said to be Pareto optimal if no other feasible vector exists that could decrease one objective function without increasing at least another one.
+Pareto's economic principle (Pareto 1893) is gaining increasing acceptance to multi-objective optimisation problems.
+In minimisation problems a solution vector is said to be Pareto optimal if no other feasible vector exists that could decrease one objective function without increasing at least another one.
 The optimum vector usually exists in practical problems and is not unique.
-In regard to reliability based design several alternative formulations exist.
-A comprehensive review can be found in 4.
-The material cost together with maximum probability of failure and measures of the structural performance and imposed by manufacturing and technical considerations are the objectives to be minimized.
-Size, shape, material configuration and loading parameters may be allowed to vary during the optimization process.
-Bounds must be set for average cross-sectional and geometric design variables variables in order to achieve executable solutions and required aesthetic characteristics.
-The overall objective of cable-stayed bridges design is to achieve an economic and yet safe solution.
+In regards to reliability-based design, several alternative formulations exist.
+A comprehensive review can be found in Thoft-Christensen (1991).
+The material cost together with maximum probability of failure and measures of the structural performance and imposed by manufacturing and technical considerations are the objectives to be minimised.
+Size, shape, material configuration and loading parameters may be allowed to vary during the optimisation process.
+Bounds must be set for average cross-sectional and geometric design variables in order to achieve executable solutions and required aesthetic characteristics.
+The overall objective of cable-stayed bridge design is to achieve an economic and yet safe solution.
 In this study it is not intended to include all factors influencing the design economics.
 One of the factors conventionally adopted is the cost of material used.
 A second set of goals arises from the requirement that the stresses should be as small as possible.
-The optimization method requires that all these goals should be cast in a normalized form.
-Another set of goals arises from the imposition of lower and upper limits on the sizing variables, namely minimum cable cross sections to prevent topology changes and exequible dimensions for the stiffness girder and pylons cross sections: Similar bounds must be considered for the geometric design variables.
+The optimisation method requires that all these goals should be cast in a normalised form.
+Another set of goals arises from the imposition of lower and upper limits on the sizing variables, namely minimum cable cross sections to prevent topology changes and executable dimensions for the stiffness girder and pylons cross sections.
+Similar bounds must be considered for the geometric design variables.
 Additional bounds are set when geometric design variables are considered, to ensure that no geometry violation occurs when these design variables are updated.
-Additional goals may be established in order to ensure the desired geometric requirements during the optimization process (mesh discretization, ratios of variation of cable spacing on deck and pylons, etc).
+Additional goals may be established in order to ensure the desired geometric requirements during the optimisation process (mesh discretisation, ratios of variation of cable spacing on deck and pylons, etc).
 For these the chosen approach was to initially supply all the necessary information, by means of a geometry coefficients set describing such conditions.

-The objective is to minimize all of these objectives over sizing and geometry variables \underline{X} .
+The objective is to minimise all of these objectives over sizing and geometry variables $\underline{\mathbf{X}}$.
 This problem is discontinuous and non-differentiable and is therefore hard to solve.
-However, by using an entropy-based approach, Templeman has shown that its solution is equivalent to that of an unconstrained convex scalar function, depending only on one control parameter, which may be solved by conventional quasi-Newton methods.
-This parameter must be steadily increased through the optimization process.
-The scalar function is very similar to that of Kreisselmeyer-Stainhauser, derived for control problems:
+However, by using an entropy-based approach, Templeman (1993) has shown that its solution is equivalent to that of an unconstrained convex scalar function, which may be solved by conventional quasi-Newton methods.
+This function depends only on one control parameter, ρ , which must be steadily increased through the optimisation process.
+The scalar function is very similar to that of Kreisselmeyer-Stainhauser (Haftka and Gurdal 1992), derived for control problems:

-$$\mathbf{F}(\underline{x}) = \frac{1}{\rho} \ln \left[\sum{j=1}^{M} e^{\rho(\mathbf{g}(\underline{x}))} \right]$$ (13)
+$$F(\underline{x}) = \frac{1}{\rho} . \ln \left[\sum{j=1}^{M} e^{\rho(g(\underline{x}))} \right].$$ (14)

-Problem (13) is unconstrained and differentiable which, in theory, gives a wide choice of possible numerical solution methods.
-However, since the goal functions g(x,z) do not have explicit algebraic form in most cases, the strategy adopted was to solve (13) by means of an iterative sequence of explicit approximation models.
-An explicit approximation can be formulated by taking Taylor series expansions of all the goal functions g(x,z) truncated after the linear term.
+Problem (14) is unconstrained and differentiable which, in theory, gives a wide choice of possible numerical solution methods.
+However, since the goal functions $g_j(x,z)$ do not have an explicit algebraic form in most cases, the strategy adopted was to solve (14) by means of an iterative sequence of explicit approximation models.
+An explicit approximation can be formulated by taking Taylor series expansions of all the goal functions $g_j(x,z)$ truncated after the linear term.
 This gives:

-Min

-$$F(\underline{x}) = \frac{1}{\rho} \ln \left| \sum{j=1}^{M} e^{\rho \left(g_0(\underline{x}) + \sum{i=1}^{N} \frac{\partial g_0(\underline{x})}{\partial x_i} dx_i \right)} \right|$$
+$$\min F(\underline{x}) = \frac{1}{\rho}.\ln \left[\sum{j=1}^{M} e^{\rho \left(g_o(\underline{x}) + \sum{i=1}^{N} \frac{\partial g{oj}(\underline{x})}{\partial x_i} dx_i \right)} \right]$$ (15)

-(14)